 As part of the Economic Development and Health and Human Services strategic areas, MDEAT encourages and facilitates the coordination of programs providing assistance to the Black community and strives for the elimination of disparities within the community at large.
 These programs include affordable housing opportunities for low- to moderate-income families, a teen court diversion program for youths, and various economic development initiatives to better the African-American community of Miami-Dade County.

-MDEAT is governed by a 15 member Board of Trustees who are selected by the Miami-Dade Economic Advocacy Nominating Council and appointed by the Board of County Commissioners, and the Executive Director nomination is submitted by the Board of Trustees to the County Mayor who recommends to the Board of County Commissioner for approval.
+MDEAT is governed by a 15 member Board of Trustees who are appointed by the Board of County Commissioners, and the Department Director is recommended by the Board of Trustees and appointed by the County Mayor.